• Skip to main content

 4. Degree Programs in the Department of Imaging and Radiation Sciences

-5. Bachelor of Science in Radiologic Imaging Sciences Program
+5. Bachelor of Science in Radiologic Imaging Science Program

-6. About the Bachelor of Science in Radiologic Imaging Sciences Program
+6. About the Bachelor of Science in Radiologic Imaging Science Program

-About the Bachelor of Science in Radiologic Imaging Sciences Program
+About the Bachelor of Science in Radiologic Imaging Science Program

 Overview

-The Bachelor of Science in Radiologic Imaging Sciences Program provides a progressive academic and clinical educational environment for qualified students and preparing them as competent and compassionate radiologic health care providers.
+The Bachelor of Science in Radiologic Imaging Science Program provides a progressive academic and clinical educational environment for qualified students and preparing them as competent and compassionate radiologic health care providers.

 Mission of the Program

-The mission of the Bachelor of Science in Radiologic Imaging Sciences Program is to provide a progressive academic and clinical educational environment for qualified students and prepare them as competent and compassionate radiologic health care providers.
-More than learning information, our students learn to think critically, so that they can succeed in a rapidly changing technological field.
+The mission of the Division of Radiologic Imaging Sciences is to provide a progressive academic and clinical educational environment for qualified students and prepare them as competent and compassionate radiologic health care providers.

 Goals of the Program